A brave Greek priest managed to hold an Orthodox liturgy in Hagia Sophia in 1919 at a time when the iconic cathedral was being used as a mosque.

 Father Eleftherios moved quickly, identifying the location of the Sanctuary and the Holy Altar.
-Finding a small table, he put it into place, then opened his bag and took out everything needed for the Divine Liturgy.
-Then he put on his stole and began, saying:
+Finding a small table, he put it into place and then opened his bag and took out everything needed for the Divine Liturgy.
+Then, he put on his stole and began, saying:

 “Blessed is the Kingdom of the Father and of the Son and of the Holy Spirit, now and forever, and unto the ages of ages.”

-“Amen,” responded Major Liaromatis, and the Divine Liturgy at Hagia Sophia, the first one to have taken place in nearly 500 years, commenced.
+“Amen,” responded Major Liaromatis, and the Divine Liturgy at Hagia Sophia, the first one to have taken place in nearly five hundred years, commenced.

 Liturgy went as planned

-The group of Greeks crossed themselves with devotion, still unable to believe that they were inside Hagia Sophia, centuries after it had fallen into the hands of Muslims.
-And most importantly, they were even taking part in a Divine Liturgy in the most sacred place of Orthodoxy.
+The group of Greeks crossed themselves with devotion still unable to believe that they were inside Hagia Sophia centuries after it had fallen into the hands of Muslims.
+Most importantly, they were even taking part in a Divine Liturgy in the most sacred place of Orthodoxy.